-Nearly 100 individual projects make up the This Exploited Land of Iron programme, including everything from the careful conservation of calcining kilns at Rosedale to the removal of barriers to fish migration on the River Esk.
+Nearly 100 individual projects make up the Land of Iron programme, including everything from the careful conservation of calcining kilns at Rosedale to the removal of barriers to fish migration on the River Esk.
 Details of some of these projects can be found below.

 The beautiful valley of Rosedale is a great place to explore the Land of Iron.